M-E-C-20/PB-Motors/README.md

 6. [Web Accessibility](https://www.webaccessibility.com/results/?url=https%3A%2F%2Fm-e-c-20.github.io%2FPB-Motors%2Fgallery.html)

    - I ran each page of the website through Web Accessibility.
-The gallery page showed one error due to an iframe element missing a title attribute.
+The gallery page showed one violation due to an iframe element missing a title attribute.
 Added title attribute, re-ran and found no violations.
 The contact page showed three violations, one for a missing title attribute within an iframe element and two for missing descriptions of a link.
      Added title attribute, added sr-only class to links, and re-ran test.
+Each page now has no violations.

 ## Deployment